 Dot markers are an easy way for your child to work on their fine motor skills without any mess or a lot of prep.

 Dot markers are these super cool and very toddler friendly paint markers.
-They are easy to grip with a round sponge tip at the end filled with paint.
-They are pretty much like bingo dobbers.
+They are a chunky marker that are easy to grip with a round sponge tip at the end filled with paint.
+They are pretty much like bingo dobbers but made with non-toxic paint.
+Remember, that bingo dobbers are meant for adults and often do not have non-toxic ink.

 Need to grab some dot markers?
-Check out these dot markers below.
-We love our regular dot markers and we also love using our shimmer dot markers too!
+Check out some of our favorite dot markers below.
+We love our regular rainbow dot markers and my daughter especially loves the shimmery set.
+You can also use dot stickers with these pages too.

 To download and print this free printable simply click the black download button below.
 It will download as a PDF file for you to print.
 This printable is for personal and single classroom use only.
 No commercial reproduction is allowed.